 Hampi India – a UNESCO World Heritage Site

-Recommend you to read following Tourist Places in Karnataka.
+Recommend you to read following travel blog on Tourist Places in Karnataka.

 - Badami, Aihole & Pattadakal – A Visual Treat.